Your Child’s First Visit to Seven Seas Pediatric Dentistry

 X-rays detect much more than cavities.
 For example, X-rays may be needed to survey erupting teeth, diagnose bone diseases, evaluate the results of an injury, or plan orthodontic treatment.
 X-rays allow dentists to diagnose and treat health conditions that cannot be detected during a clinical examination.
 If dental problems are found and treated early, dental care is more comfortable for your child and more affordable for you.
 With contemporary safeguards, the amount of radiation received in a dental X-ray examination is extremely small.
 The risk is negligible.
 In fact, the dental X-rays represent a far smaller risk than an undetected and untreated dental problem.

-Dr. Evan will examine your child’s teeth, gums, and mouth.
+Dr. Evan will examine your child’s teeth, gums and mouth.
 He’ll check for cavities and discuss any specific areas of concern.
 He will also go over basic oral hygiene techniques and talk to you and your child about the best ways to keep teeth healthy and strong.
-You’ll have a chance to ask questions, and when the exam is finished your child will get a special treasure to take home.
+You’ll have a chance to ask questions, and when the exam in finished, your child will get a special treasure to take home.

 Along with The American Academy of Pediatric Dentistry, we recommend a dental check-up and cleaning every six months.
 If your child has dental needs that require more immediate attention, Dr. Evan will recommend a treatment plan.